Kong/docs.konghq.com/app/about/faq.md

 From a technical perspective, a plugin is [Lua](http://www.lua.org/) code that's being executed during the life-cycle of a proxied request and response.
 Through plugins, Kong can be extended to fit any custom need or integration challenge.
-For example, if you need to integrate the you API's user authentication with a third-party enterprise security system, that would be implemented in a dedicated plugin that is run on every request targetting that given API.
+For example, if you need to integrate the API's user authentication with a third-party enterprise security system, that would be implemented in a dedicated plugin that is run on every request targeting that given API.

 Feel free to explore the [Plugins Gallery](/plugins) and the [Plugin